Chroma subsampling: Sampling positions

+Interlaced and progressive

 With interlaced material, 4:2:0 chroma subsampling can result in motion artifacts if it is implemented the same way as for progressive material.
 The luma samples are derived from separate time intervals, while the chroma samples would be derived from both time intervals.
 It is this difference that can result in motion artifacts.
 The MPEG-2 standard allows for an alternate interlaced sampling scheme, where 4:2:0 is applied to each field (not both fields at once).
 This solves the problem of motion artifacts, reduces the vertical chroma resolution by half, and can introduce comb-like artifacts in the image.

 Original.
 This image shows a single field.
 The moving text has some motion blur applied to it.

 4:2:0 progressive sampling applied to moving interlaced material.
-Note that the chroma leads and trails the moving text.
+The chroma leads and trails the moving text.
 This image shows a single field.

 4:2:0 interlaced sampling applied to moving interlaced material.
 This image shows a single field.

 In the 4:2:0 interlaced scheme, however, vertical resolution of the chroma is roughly halved, since the chroma samples effectively describe an area 2 samples wide by 4 samples tall instead of 2×2.
 As well, the spatial displacement between both fields can result in the appearance of comb-like chroma artifacts.